Note: The Dungeness Crab Task Force ceased to exist on January 1, 2011, consistent with the provisions of SB1690. … read

 The California Ocean Protection Council (OPC) and the California Department of Fish and Wildlife (CDFW) carry out DCTF commercial fishing elections as described in Fish and Game Code Section 8276.4.
 Commercial fishermen are elected to the DCTF by their peers to represent their home port complexes and production level.
 DCTF elections shall be held every three years in each port, on a staggered basis across ports.

-The results of the 2019 DCTF Commercial Fishing Elections are available in the Current DCTF Member List.
-The 2020 DCTF Commercial Fishing Elections will follow a similar process as described below.
+The results of the 2020 DCTF Commercial Fishing Elections are available in the Current DCTF Member List.
+Future election processes are anticipated to follow a similar process as described below.

 DCTF Election Process and Timelines

-Elections will be carried out with two separate mailings:
+Elections are generally carried out with two separate mailings:

 - Mailing #1: Nomination Form: All valid California Dungeness crab permitholders receive a form in the mail to nominate individuals for the DCTF.

 - Mailing #2: Ballot: Ballots are compiled from the list of nominees.
 Permitholders from Half Moon Bay, Bodega Bay, Eureka, and non-resident California Dungeness crab permitholders will receive a ballot in 2020.
 Votes tallied from these ballots will determine the members who serve on the DCTF representing these port complexes.